 What Color is Your Court Jester?

-NOTE: This is the full text of my article that was quoted in the San Francisco Chronicle.
+NOTE: This article was quoted in the San Francisco Chronicle.

 Comedians are our fifth branch of government (the press is fourth branch), so please support the care and feeding of your local comics, including the ones at your water cooler.